The Details of Chris Watts' Triple Murder Case Are Even Crazier Than You Realized

 "He was normal," Cindy insisted, "he didn't have a temper, he was just easy-going like his dad.
 He's not a monster."

 That's a term she seems to reserve for her former daughter-in-law.
 Claiming that Chris changed after meeting his future bride in high school, Cindy claimed she could be abusive, manipulative and worked to isolate him from his family.
-"It was a very hard relationship," she said of her interactions with Shan'ann.
+"It was a very hard relationship," she said of her interactions with Shanann.

-As such, she alleged, she felt Shan'ann was "more capable than Christopher" of killing their kids: "Christopher, I don't see him capable at all, but if something happened that night and that did happen—God forbid if it did happen—what was the trigger?
+As such, she alleged, she felt Shanann was "more capable than Christopher" of killing their kids: "Christopher, I don't see him capable at all, but if something happened that night and that did happen—God forbid if it did happen—what was the trigger?
 Why?
 What happened?
 I just want the truth because he's not the sociopath next door.
 He's not the kind of person that would do something like that.
 I have to know why."
-(Her parents Frank and Sandra Rzucek fired back, calling their claims "vicious, grotesque and utterly hurtful" but ultimately of little importance: "Their false statements, however hurtful and inaccurate, will never alter the truth about Shanann.")

-Weld County District Attorney Michael Rourke may just provide the answers Cindy seeks.
-He told reporters earlier this month they believe they have a partial motive for his action that they will share after Monday's sentencing.
+Getting to the root of what happened was also critical to Colorado Bureau of Investigation agent Tammy Lee, who, alongside FBI agent Graham Coder, put in the work to elicit Watt's confession.
+That's why, she shared in a December episode of Oxygen's Criminal Confessions, she paid Watts a prison visit some six months after the murders.

-Ultimately, though, while the why and even the how of the murders may provide some measure of closure and solace to the families, they won't change the bottom line.
-"The tragedy that sits before us today is the loss of four beautiful lives," Rourke continued in the interview granted after Chris' guilty plea, "and no matter what happens today or at a sentencing hearing down the road, we cant get them back."
+"I needed to hear him say that Shannan did not murder her children," she explained.
+"I needed to have that come out of his mouth."
+As viewers saw, Watts not only admitted to killing his wife after confessing he no longer loved her, he shared that he'd bundled his daughters into the car while they were still alive to dump Shannan's body at the mine field.